Dulce de Cajuil (Cashew Apple Jam is an easy recipe for a beloved dessert treasured by Dominicans, and a must-bring-back item from road trips.

 I always make a point of mentioning and crediting my sources.
-While many of my recipes are my own home versions (as learned by my mom's side), others have been passed on to me by family members, acquaintances, readers, friends and total strangers.
+While many of my recipes are my own home versions (as learned by my mom's side), others have been passed on to me by family members, acquaintances, readers, friends, and total strangers.

 Sure, I've tried most of them countless times but that doesn't mean I'd made them at home before.
 As a matter of fact, I'm going out on a limb to say that nearly every Dominican will have tried far more dishes from our cuisine than she knows how to cook.
 This is especially true when it comes to most of our Dominican "dulces" (desserts), some of which have made certain regions of the country famous.

-Anacardium occidentale: Cashew Apple (the edible seed is called cashew nut, despite not technically being a nut) is the fruit of a tree native to Brazil.
+Anacardium occidentale: Cashew Apple in English (the edible seed is called cashew nut, despite not technically being a nut) is the fruit of a tree native to Brazil.
 The name derives from the Portuguese caju and borrowed into Spanish as cajuil.

-I have no idea how easy (or difficult) it'll be to find cashew apples elsewhere; they aren't easy to find here, but I still wanted to have this recipe, because if you do get to try it, you'll love it.
+I have no idea how easy (or difficult) it'll be to find cashew apples elsewhere; they certainly aren't easy to find here, but I still wanted to have this recipe, because if you do get to try it, you'll love it.

 - 12 Apple cashews

-- 1 gal water (may need more)
+- 1 gal water, (may need more)

-- 3/4 cup sugar
+- ¾ cup sugar

 - 3 sticks cinnamon